richardfink/webfont-testpages/README.md

 Some other requirements that these pages meet are:

-1) All sample text that's to be tested is in Unicode characters.
+1) All sample "test" text in the HTML markup is written in Unicode characters.
 For example, the Thai Character NGO NGU would be included using either or both the decimal and/or hex designations as follows:

 THAI CHARACTER NGO NGU